-2021 2020
+2020 2019

-Balances at beginning of year ₽135,455,697 ₽52,421,517
+Balances at beginning of year ₽52,421,517 ₽-

 Provision on impairment losses:

-Accounts receivable from tenants 308,655,421 72,448,156
+Accounts receivable from tenants 72,448,156 52,421,517

 Advances to contractors 10,586,024

-Write-off (10,586,024)

-Recoveries 821,343

-₽434,346,437 ₽135,455,697
+₽135,455,697 ₽52,421,517

-No receivables are used to secure the obligations of the Group (see Note 14).
+No receivables are used to secure the obligations of the Group (Note 14).

 On March 25, 2020, Republic Act No. 11469, otherwise known as the Bayanihan to Heal as One Act ("Bayanihan 1 Act") was enacted.
 Bayanihan 1 Act provides that all covered institutions shall implement a 30-day grace period for all loans with principal and/or interest and lease amortization falling due within the ECQ Period without incurring interest on interest, penalties, fees and other charges.
 Subsequently, on September 11, 2020, Republic Act No. 11494, otherwise known as the Bayanihan to Recover as One Act ("Bayanihan 2 Act"), was enacted.
-Under Bayanihan 2 Act, provides a provision of a minimum of thirty (30)-day grace period on residential rents and commercial rents of lessees, and MSMEs and cooperatives ordered to temporarily cease operations, falling due within the period of the CQ, without incurring interest, penalties, fees, and other charges: Provided, That all amounts due within the period of CQ shall be amortized in equal monthly installments until December 31, 2021 without any interest, penalties and other charges: Provided, further, That no increase in rent shall be imposed during the same period: Provided, furthermore, that the minimum thirty (30)-day grace period shall be reckoned from the date of the lifting of the ECQ or MECO.
+Under Bayanihan 2 Act, provides a provision of a minimum of thirty (30)-day grace period on residential rents and commercial rents of lessees, and MSMEs and cooperatives ordered to temporarily cease operations, falling due within the period of the CQ, without incurring interest, penalties, fees, and other charges: Provided, That all amounts due within the period of CQ shall be amortized in equal monthly installments until December 31, 2020 without any interest, penalties and other charges: Provided, further, That no increase in rent shall be imposed during the same period: Provided, furthermore, that the minimum thirty (30)-day grace period shall be reckoned from the date of the lifting of the ECQ or MECQ.

-In 2021 and 2020, the Group, in addition to the reliefs provided under Bayanihan 1 Act and Bayanihan 2 Act, has offered temporary financial reliefs (e.g., short-term extension of payment terms) to its borrowers/counterparties as a response to the effect of the COVID-19 pandemic.
-Based on the Group's assessment, the modifications in the contractual cash flows as a result of the above reliefs are not significant.
+In 2020, the Group, in addition to the reliefs provided under Bayanihan 1 Act and Bayanihan 2 Act, has offered temporary financial reliefs (e.g., short-term extension of payment terms) to its tenants as a response to the effect of the COVID-19 pandemic.